 Doctor of Nurse Anesthesia Practice (DNAP)

 The DNAP Program is a practice doctorate, not a research doctorate.
-The program is available to registered nurses who want to advance their practice as nurse anesthesia practitioners.
+The program is available to registered nurses with a bachelor's degree who want to advance their practice as a nurse anesthetist.

 What is a nurse anesthetist?